okta/okta-auth-js/README.md

 var authClient = new OktaAuth(config);
 ```

-If you’re using this library only for communicating with the [Authenticatin API](https://developer.okta.com/docs/api/resources/authn), you instead need to set the `url` for your Okta Domain:
+If you’re using this SDK only for communicating with the [Authenticatin API](https://developer.okta.com/docs/api/resources/authn), you instead need to set the `url` for your Okta Domain:

 ```javascript
 var config = {